jshttp/cookie/README.md

 ##### encode

-Specifies a function that will be used to encode a cookie's value.
-Since value of a cookie has a limited character set (and must be a simple string), this function can be used to encode a value into a string suited for a cookie's value.
+Specifies a function that will be used to encode a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
+Since value of a cookie has a limited character set (and must be a simple string), this function can be used to encode a value into a string suited for a cookie's value, and should mirror `decode` when parsing.

 The default function is the global `encodeURIComponent`.